John Basilone: War bond tours

 In August 1943, Basilone returned to the United States and participated in war bond tours, dubbed “Back the Attack!”.
 His arrival was highly publicized, and his hometown held a parade in his honor when he returned.
 The homecoming parade occurred on Sunday, September 19 and drew a huge crowd with thousands of people, including politicians, celebrities, and the national press.
 The parade made national news in Life magazine and Fox Movietone News.
 After the parade, Basilone toured the country raising money for the war effort and achieved celebrity status, often appearing with celebrities such as Virginia Grey, John Garfield, and Gene Lockhart.

 Although he appreciated the admiration and dutifully performed at the rallies, Basilone felt out of place and requested to return to the operating forces fighting the war.
 The Marine Corps denied his request and told him he was needed more on the home front.
 He was offered an officer's commission, which he declined, and was later offered an assignment as an instructor, but refused this as well.
-When he requested again to return to the war, this time by appealing directly to Alexander Vandegrift, the request was approved.
-On December 27, 1943, Basilone left for training at Camp Pendleton, California where he served as an instructor, and on March 8, 1944, he was promoted to gunnery sergeant.
+When he requested again to return to the war, the request was approved.
+On December 27, 1943, Basilone left for training at Camp Pendleton, California, and on March 8, 1944, he was promoted to gunnery sergeant.
 On July 3, he reenlisted in the Marine Corps.